Peter-Noble/Peter-Noble.github.io/cv.md

 ### EXPERIENCE

+#### Freelance Lighting Designer and production manager (2018 - current)
+Under the banner of <a href="https://gcp.group/">Golden Cedar Production Group</a>.
+Working on everything from designs for sub-150 capacity not-for-profit carol services to production managing a quater million pound arts festival and everything in between.

+#### Pipeline and crowd TD, VineFX (2018 - 2021)
+Working on a per project basis whenever my skillset can be utilised by a particular project.
+Sometimes working in person and others working remotely.
+This works has included a custom crowd system, pipeline work using ShotGrid and managing the ingest, processing and delivery of data clean up work done with a small team of artists.

 #### Simulation programmer and crowd TD, Theory Studios (Summer 2017)
 Summer job building, using and providing support for a crowd simulation tool used to animate traffic for high profile TV visual effects jobs.